as365n4/Debian_on_Rock64/README.md

 	git clone https://github.com/ARM-software/arm-trusted-firmware
 	cd arm-trusted-firmware
-	git tag					remember last stable (v2.5)
+	git tag					remember last stable (v2.7)
-	git checkout v2.5
+	git checkout v2.7
 	make CROSS_COMPILE=aarch64-linux-gnu- PLAT=rk3328 bl31
 	cd ..

 	git clone git://git.denx.de/u-boot.git
 	cd u-boot
-	git tag					remember last stable (v2021.07)
+	git tag					remember last stable (v2022.04)
-	git checkout v2021.07
+	git checkout v2022.04
-	ln -s /home/youruser/arm-trusted-firmware/build/rk3328/release/bl31/bl31.elf bl31.elf
+	ln -s /home/youruser/assets/arm-trusted-firmware/build/rk3328/release/bl31/bl31.elf bl31.elf
 	make CROSS_COMPILE=aarch64-linux-gnu- BL31=bl31.elf rock64-rk3328_defconfig
 	make -j4 CROSS_COMPILE=aarch64-linux-gnu- BL31=bl31.elf all u-boot.itb

 	cp /home/youruser/u-boot/idbloader.img /home/youruser/assets/
 	cp /home/youruser/u-boot/u-boot.itb /home/youruser/assets/

 #### 9.)
-Flashing Debian to our Pine64 Rock64 SBC
+Flashing Debian to our Pine64 Rock64 SBC   (16GB eMMC module with 30310400 sectors)

 `sudo fdisk /dev/sdX`

-type `o` this will clear out any partitions on the drive , type `p` to list partitions, there should be no partitions left , type `n`, then `p` for primary, `1` for the first partition on the drive , `32768` for the first sector, and `647167` for the last sector, then type `a` , then type `n`, then `p` for primary, `2` for the second partition on the drive , `647168` for the first sector,and `28211199` for the last sector, then type `n` , then `p` for primary, `3` for the third partition on the drive, `28211200` for the first sector , and `30308351` for the last sector, then type `t` and `3` for the third partition and `82` for the Hex Code , then write the partition table and exit by typing `w`
+type `o` this will clear out any partitions on the drive , type `p` to list partitions, there should be no partitions left , type `n`, then `p` for primary, `1` for the first partition on the drive , `32768` for the first sector, and `647168` for the last sector, then type `a` , then type `n`, then `p` for primary, `2` for the second partition on the drive , `647169` for the first sector,and `28213246` for the last sector, then type `n` , then `p` for primary, `3` for the third partition on the drive, `28213247` for the first sector , and `30310399` for the last sector, then type `t` and `3` for the third partition and `82` for the Hex Code , then write the partition table and exit by typing `w`

 `cd /home/youruser/assets`

 `mkdir boot`			this is in your home directory !   → /home/youruser/assets/boot

 `mkdir root`			this is in your home directory !   → /home/youruser/assets/root

 	sudo mkfs.ext2 -m0 -L boot /dev/sdX1
 	sudo mount /dev/sdX1 /home/youruser/assets/boot